Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 05 - Azure Networking/README.md

  - used for local/link communication

 2. Logical Addressing:

-    It is used for communication and routing between networks.
+- It is used for communication and routing between networks.
-- Example IP Address.
+- Example: IP Address.

   IP Address Types:
   - IPV6 (128 bits)
   - IPV4 (32 bits):